import numpy as np

 try:

-if use_bvalues is not None: use_bvalues = np.asarray(use_bvalues)
+if self.bvalues is None:

 # Check if there is an attribute that defines the result dictionary keys